Trung0Minh/Multimodal_Query_Tool/README.md

 ```

 Each folder can be empty, but **must exist** for the app to work properly.
-After uploading, the app will index your data for multimodal retrieval and Q&A.
+After uploading, the app will index your data for multimodal retrieval.